 - Creates an "open door" type environment

-Rather, it's about the everyday actions and experience of workers on the ground level.
-Building trust and engaging workers will do wonders for improving a workplaces reporting culture.
+Rather, it's about the everyday actions and experiences of workers on the ground level.
+Building trust and engaging workers will do wonders for improving a workplace reporting culture.